*2 mins read

 Brief History of Honey Smacks

-Cliffy the Clown: They first started making sweetened puffed wheat cereal in 1953, which was introduced as Sugar Smacks.
-This cereal box features Cliffy the Clown as the first mascot.
+Cliffy the Clown: Honey Smacks started making sweetened puffed wheat cereal in 1953.
+It was first introduced as sugar smacks.
+They introduced Cliffy the Clown as their first mascot for the cereal box.

 Smaxey the Seal: In 1957, the packaging design shifted to Smaxey the Seal.
 It looks appealing to kids with its cute sailor suited seal.